brettz9/webappfind/atyourcommand/README.md

 # Higher priority to-dos (shorter)

+1. Add whitelist and blacklist for properties to send to app/web-app (for privacy/security, may not wish to send response headers, etc.)
 1. Have a mechanism to **return from a WebAppFind-opened web app** back to the page which was the source of its content (e.g., in case one accidentally didn't grab enough text or whatever)